Tunstall High School

-Tunstall Sr. High School is a high school located in Dry Fork, Virginia.
-About 900 students go to the school each year.
-The school has two levels and was recently renovated over the past several years.
+Tunstall High School is a high school located in Pittsylvania County, Virginia.
 Tunstall High School was named for a long time legislator and lawyer, Whitmell P. Tunstall.
 It was formed in 1964 by the merging of Brosville High and Whitmell High.
-In 2016, Tunstall was named a National Blue Ribbon school by the U.S. Department of Education.
-Tunstall was the only high school in the state of Virginia to win the award.
 The official school colors are red and white.
+Tunstall Middle School students go to this school after eighth grade.